dezeroku/homelab/helmfile/core/vault-setup.md

 Run:
 ```
-terraform init # only needed during the first run in the directory
+terragrunt init # only needed during the first run in the directory

-terraform apply # to sync the configuration
+terragrunt apply # to sync the configuration
 ```

-All of the further changes should be reflected in the terraform.
+All of the further changes should be reflected in the terraform/terragrunt files.

 ## Revoke the root key